JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 There are out there cool calculators - https://tecalculo.com/en/mortgage-calculator

-and this one for salaries - https://tecalculo.com/en/spanish-net-salary-calculator
+> And this one for salaries - https://tecalculo.com/en/spanish-net-salary-calculator

+But how about creating something to understand the underlying logic?

 ## Understanding Loans